bgigi/Blog/_posts/2020-04-19-Welcome-To-This-World-Part-2.markdown

 ---
 layout: post
-title: "Basic Struggles In Life"
+title: "Welcome To This World!"
-subtitle: "Being right and wrong"
+subtitle: "Being right and wrong."
 date: 2020-04-19 13:20:48 -0400
 background: '/img/posts/03.gif'
 ---

-## Dear baby girl,
+## Dear Baby Girl,

 <p>I shall continue with the point I was trying to make last time.
 I have long struggled with what is right and wrong.
 These terms right and wrong suggest they are clear and concise.
 However, I  have long been confused by them.
 So often, I think I am doing something right only to learn I had wronged someone in doing so.</p>